pascal-fb-martin/echttp/README.md

 There is no security mechanism planned at this time: use this library only for applications accessible from a protected network.
 (In the long term, it will eventually interface with a TLS library and manage accounts, but don't hold your breath..)

-After initializing the HTTP server, and then its own initialization, the application reacts to file descriptor events and HTTP requests as provided by the HTTP server.
+After initializing the HTTP server, and then completing its own initialization, the application reacts to file descriptor events and HTTP requests as provided by the HTTP server.

+This web server can be configured to use dynamic port allocation for its server socket.
+Before you hit your head against the proverbial wall trying to understand why the hell this is even allowed, please take a look at [houseportal](https://github.com/pascal-fb-martin/houseportal).

 # Installation
 * Clone the repository.